zhaosina/multi_turn_EasyR1/README.md

 | GRPO Full Fine-Tuning    |  AMP | 2*24GB | 4*40GB | 8*40GB |

 > [!NOTE]
-> At least 2 GPU is needed to run EasyR1.
+> At least 2 GPUs are needed to run EasyR1.
 >
 > We are working hard to reduce the VRAM in RL training, LoRA support will be integrated in next updates.